Here’s a quick run-through of what it means when your AirPods’ status light blinks green, white, orange, or even blue.

 AirPods Max users can find the status light below the right ear cup, next to the Lightning port.

 The easiest way to turn on the status light is by simply opening the charging case.
 The light stays on while the case is open and goes off about 3 seconds after you close the case.
-AirPods Max users can turn on the status light by holding down the noise control button.
+AirPods Max users can turn on the status light by holding down the noise control button, initiating their pairing mode.

 The status light also turns on when you place the case on a Qi-certified charging mat or charge it using a Lightning cable.
 The light shows the current charge level and stays on for 8 seconds.